 Note that this White Paper is intended to be self-contained, without requiring the reader to read the previous white paper.

 Contribute your feedback and comments below.

 Please join the IEEE Symbiotic Autonomous Systems Technical Community to leave a comment.
-Membership is free.
+Participation is free.

 Once you have joined, please sign in with your IEEE account.